 Late and Long-term Effects of Treatment of Childhood Leukemia

-Because of major advances in treatment, most children treated for leukemia are now living into adulthood, so their health as they get older has come more into focus in recent years.
+Because of major advances in treatment, most children treated for leukemia now live into adulthood, so their health as they get older has gotten more focus in recent years.

 Just as the treatment of childhood leukemia requires a very specialized approach, so does the care and follow-up after treatment.
 The earlier problems are recognized, the more likely it is they can be treated effectively.